“New data suggest that we are losing ground in the quest for entry-level competency…which has exacerbated a crisis in competency.”

 - Integrate classroom and clinical education.
 Consistently bring clinical realities to the classroom.

-- Emphasize CLINICAL REASONING in classroom and clinical education.
+- Emphasize CLINICAL REASONING in the classroom and clinical education.
 Clinical reasoning is the ability of the nurse to THINK in action by recognizing the significance of clinical TRENDS and grasping the essence of the clinical situation (Benner, Sutphen, Leonard, & Day, 2010).

 I was an early adopter of these shifts in my classroom back in 2012.
 I did things differently, made mistakes, but learned valuable insights in my quest to strengthen my students’ learning.